twf2360/Newtons-Cradle/txt/notes.md

     - add config file :white_check_mark:
         - unable to comment within the file which is annoying - the reason for the weird position number is because it starts at an angle of 30 deg

-    - Dataframes :construction:
+    - Dataframes :white_check_mark:
         - collision data frame :white_check_mark:
         - time to run dataframe :white_check_mark:

-            - add the number of the balls that are colliding into plots, or dataframes?
-        - save dfs to disk?
+        - save dfs to disk? :white_check_mark:

     - add "main.py" which is used to run the code? :white_check_mark: